-In fact the stories he brought back from his prolific travels formed the nucleus of his initial comedy performances.
+In fact the stories he brought where to buy viagra back from his prolific travels formed the nucleus of his initial comedy performances.
 While still in plaster he was coaxed on stage by a cabaret singer who maintained that his poignantly hilarious anecdotes were funnier than the diatribe of the professional comedians who worked at the club where she performed.After just one appearance in 1993 at the Sit Down Comedy Club in Brisbane, Australia, he was hooked on the art of stand-up comedy… despite a temporary inability to actually stand up without the aid of crutches!
 With a bag of stories and a keen insight into the human condition, he honed his comedy skills touring that vast continent, dispensing laughter wherever he went.

 He speaks a multitude of languages – Indonesian, Malay, Thai, Japanese, Swahili, Luganda, and German… and has a passing knowledge of Burmese Tagalog, Lao, Hindi, Batak, Urdu, Arabic, Hokkien and Mandarin.

 More important than language, says Atherton, is an ability to comprehend discourse strategies and social boundaries.
 In this sense he is at home anywhere on the planet.